 Trust me—a good real estate website is an extremely helpful tool to have at your disposal.
 I'm promoting these resources here on the blog because I know how powerful a good online representation can be for your business.
 All of my websites have been HUGELY helpful for my buying and selling efforts.

 Since I'm a referral partner for Bluehost (i.e., I make a few bucks if/when you set up your website through my affiliate links above), I wanted to give you a little bonus if you decide to use this service.

-I spent a good chunk of time laying out the details on how I’ve been able to generate a lot of quality traffic for my various websites—this blog alone gets hundreds of thousands of visitors each month if that’s any indication.
-If you’re interested, I’d like to show you exactly how to generate this same kind of traffic for your websites too.
+I spent a good chunk of time laying out how I've generated a lot of quality traffic for my various websites.
+This blog gets hundreds of thousands of visitors each month if that's any indication.
+If you're interested, I'd like to show you how to generate this kind of traffic for your websites.